 1.7.5 Advise members to obtain necessary healthcare from non-CAP health care sources when required by the activity director, commander, or incident commander.
 CAP health services personnel will not perform such examinations as part of their CAP duties at any time.

-1.7.6 Advise members to routinely complete the CAPF 79-1, CAPF 79-2, and CAPF 79-3, or sooner if the information changes, and recommend that members carry the forms on their person in case of emergency while on all CAP activities.
-Units will not maintain, store, or electronically transmit these forms.
+1.7.6 Advise members to routinely complete the proposed draft CAPF 79-1, CAPF 79-2, and CAPF 79-3, or sooner if the information changes, and recommend that members carry the forms on their person in case of emergency while on all CAP activities.
+Units will not maintain, store, or electronically transmit these forms once personal information has been written on them.
 Activity Directors, Incident Commanders, or Unit Commanders may require that the forms be carried during an activity, encampment, or incident.
 Additionally, some Activity Directors or Commanders may require the completion of the forms prior to the activity to determine safe participation.
 The use and carrying of these forms is encouraged during activities for reference, during illness or emergency.
 HSOs will advise the Unit Commander, Incident Commander, or Activity Director on the requirements for safe participation of members after reviewing the CAP standardized medical forms (CAPF 79-1, CAPF 79-2, and CAPF 79-3) and assist in making the needed preparations to make participation as safe as possible for the membership.
 The ultimate decision for participation in any activity rests with the Commander or Activity Director, with consultation provided by the HSO.

 1.7.7 Assist in providing necessary health services training materials, supplies and equipment for unit missions or special activities, including first aid, automated external defibrillation through a publicly accessible defibrillator program, and bloodborne pathogen/disease prevention kits.

-1.7.8 Promote the policies of the U.S. Air Force and the Centers for Disease Control and Prevention (CDC) related to health, wellness, and fitness philosophy.
+1.7.8 Promote the policies of CAP, the U.S. Air Force and the Centers for Disease Control and Prevention (CDC) related to health, wellness, and fitness philosophy.
 Educate members about and encourage behaviors which result in increased safety, health, and wellness.

 The CAP HSO is a role that is unique to CAP and different from most other health service positions.
 It is vital that HSOs realize that the CAP HSO is NOT a diagnosing or prescribing officer for anything beyond basic first aid.